 Kline was spotted fleeing from the Service Tire Truck Center on Dec.
 29, prompting a manager to check the inventory, charging documents state.

-After checking it, the manager found that about 150 of the wheels were missing since Nov.
+After checking it, the manager found that about 150 of the wheels had gone missing since Nov.
 6, officials said.

-Kline of the first block of 1st Avenue, is charged with trespassing, theft, receiving stolen property, and theft of secondary metal.
+Kline, 41, of the first block of First Avenue, is charged with trespassing, theft, receiving stolen property, and theft of secondary metal.

 Spotted: A worker at the 2800 Concord Road business heard what sounded like an aluminum wheel being dropped on Dec.
 29, according to police.

 The site manager took inventory of the wheels and found that since Nov.
-6, the last inventory date, about 140 to 150 wheels were missing, court documents state.
+6, the last inventory date, about 140 to 150 wheels had gone missing, court documents state.